arutinn/free_images_app/README.md

 Add social share buttons (Facebook, Vk and etc)

-User authentication and authorization
+User authentication and authorization -done

-Allow users to bookmark their favorite images
+Allow users to bookmark their favorite images -done

 Add some stats